PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Methodology

-A sufficiently large slice size $N$ is crucial for a stable and meaningful ranking signal.
-To make this computationally feasible with limited GPU memory, we leverage gradient accumulation.
-Specifically, we first generate the full set of $N \times G$ completions across multiple devices and accumulation steps.
-These completions are then organized into parallel slices to compute rewards and advantages globally.
-Subsequently, for the forward and backward passes that compute loss and gradients, we process smaller sub-batches sequentially, accumulating gradients over multiple passes before executing a single optimizer step.
-This strategy makes our reward design practically feasible, enabling the model to learn from a rich, large-scale ranking signal without requiring prohibitive memory.
+A sufficiently large batch size $N$ is crucial for a stable and meaningful ranking signal.
+To make this computationally feasible with limited GPU memory, we employ gradient accumulation strategy.
+Specifically, we first generate the full set of $N \times G$ completions and organize them into parallel slices to compute rewards and advantages globally.
+Subsequently, we process smaller sub-batches sequentially to compute losses and accumulate gradients over multiple backward passes before executing a single optimizer step.
+This strategy enables the model to learn from a rich ranking signal without incurring prohibitive memory costs.